Tornado rips through Alabama, killing 1 and injuring at least 20

 The storm touched down at around 10:40 p.m. in Jefferson County near Interstate 65, and a tornado soon ripped through Fultondale, a city of more than 8,000 located eight miles north of Birmingham.

-“Seek shelter immediately!” the agency tweeted.
+“Seek shelter immediately!” the National Weather Service Birmingham tweeted.

 Holcomb told reporters that the tornado cut a path nearly a quarter-mile wide, severely damaging Fultondale High School and multiple businesses in a period of about 30 minutes.
 The Jefferson County Emergency Management Agency said storm damage ranged from Fultondale to Center Point, a stretch of about 10 miles, and debris is estimated to have carried to around 15,000 feet in the air.
 About 12,000 people were without power in the state early Tuesday, according to Alabama Power.